ondat/terraform-eksblueprints-ondat-addon/blueprints/getting-started/README.md

 By default, an unlicensed Ondat cluster will allow for 50GB of provisioned capacity.
-To download and install a free, personal license for 3 nodes and 1TiB of provisioned capacity, [follow the instructions in Ondat's documentation](https://docs.ondat.io/docs/operations/licensing/#ondat-cli---running-the-cli).
+To download and install a free, personal license for 3 nodes and 1TiB of provisioned capacity or an unrestricted trial license,
+[follow the instructions in Ondat's documentation](https://docs.ondat.io/docs/operations/licensing/#ondat-cli---running-the-cli).

 ### Self-evaluation